Understanding Competition in Wardley Mapping

 Shared Resources

-Pooling of knowledge, technology, and other resources.
+Pooling of knowledge, technology, and other resources to achieve common goals and leverage complementary strengths.

 Joint Ventures